eleaner/duplicacy/README.md

 # Duplicacy

-fork of https://github.com/azinchen/duplicacy with the aim the of adding "check" action and sequencing actions on the same schedule
+(Work in progress) fork of https://github.com/azinchen/duplicacy with the aim the of adding "check" action and sequencing actions on the same schedule

 [![Docker pulls][dockerhub-pulls]][dockerhub-link]
 [![Docker image size][dockerhub-size]][dockerhub-link]